 Yesterday I found my first hedgehog mushrooms of the season.
 It was on a short outing with my daughter; she was after raspberries and I wanted to follow up on the sudden burst of mushroom activity in the yard.
-I rightly suspected some edible mushrooms would be available, mostly chanterelles and lobsters.
+I suspected some edible mushrooms would be available, mostly chanterelles and lobsters.
 Those were good finds, but I hollered out loud when the first few hedgehogs appeared on the forest floor- they are among my most favorite mushrooms to eat.
 Continue reading “Foraging in Minnesota: Hedgehog Mushrooms”

 Berry foragers, rejoice!
 The juneberry crop this year appears to be robust- as was last year’s- and they’re fruiting right now.
 Never had juneberries?
 I’m not surprised.
 They’re easy to miss, but maybe you should give them a closer look.
 Continue reading “Foraging in Minnesota: Juneberries”

-Every year about this time there is a lull in the foraging season here in Minnesota.
+Every year about this time, the foraging season here in Minnesota has a lull.
 The early season has passed and the frenzy over morels, fiddleheads, and ramps is over.
 The summer mushrooms and berries really haven’t started.
 However, while raspberries, blackberries, thimbleberries, and other members of the Rubus clan have yet to even finish blooming, their little brother is here to take center stage.

-If you’re itching to get out and pick some wild berries this year, I have good news for you: the strawberries are in.
+If you’re itching to get out and forage some wild berries this year, I have good news for you: the strawberries are in.
 They won’t be for long and they won’t offer the volume of picking as later berries, but they’re still worth pursuing.
 Continue reading “Foraging in Minnesota: Wild Strawberries”

 I’m sure you’ve heard of “black cherry,” either as a flavoring or as a type of wood.
 For me, the name evokes a certain flavor of candy.
 But did you know it’s a harvestable fruit here in Minnesota?
 Yes, it is.
-And this year’s harvest was outstanding.
+And this year was outstanding.

 I’d been waiting several years for a good crop of these cherries- perhaps 4 or 5.
 They were not something I went out of my way for, but I usually checked on a couple different trees at least once toward the end of each summer.
 Well, this year, it was clear conditions were somehow just right.
 Branches were full of green clusters by July all over in my area.
 Continue reading “Foraging in Minnesota: Black Cherry”